 nomad node-drain -self -enable

-- Then, make sure the client is in drain mode with
+Then, make sure the client is in drain mode using the

 nomad node-status -self